 3.5 Data Accessibility & Security

 Registered users on the Mendix platform have access to Data Hub.
 However to consume data through external entities in your Mendix app, you need a Data Hub license and the type of license that you have determines how much data you can consume.
 This is described in Data Hub License Limitations section of Consumed OData Service Requirements.

 4 Information Available in the Data Hub Catalog

-The information that is registered for services and exposed assets are as follows:
+The information that is registered for data sources and exposed datasets are as follows: